 Each one of these buckets is important for you to manage:

 - Declined invitation- The fact they have said they are not coming is still good!
 You may be able to find out why.
-The decline section of our Event Marketing tool allows people to donate even if they aren’t going to attend and tell you why they can’t come.
+The decline section of our event management tool allows people to donate even if they aren’t going to attend and tell you why they can’t come.
 If you get an overwhelming response of a certain reason people can’t go (i.e. date or time) you can make changes to your fundraising event next year.

 - Responded yes- Great!
 These are the people to follow up with a couple weeks before the event with a polite reminder and to say thank you.